Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Validation of wave-body interaction against two flume experiments

-The computational domain is automatically generated and mesh by the NWT depending on the case: its length is chosen as 8$\lambda$ and relaxation zones are set in the inlet and outlet, with an exponential function over a length of $2\lambda$.
+The computational domain is automatically generated and meshed by the NWT depending on the case: its length is chosen as $\sim 12\lambda$ and relaxation zones are set in the inlet and outlet, over a length of $2\lambda$.
 A second mesh is fitted to the body in order to ensure a precise computation of the flow dynamics in its vicinity.
 The mesh fitting the body is of breadth $0.30$~m on each side (\ie a total extent of $0.90$~m).
-Both meshes communicate trough previously described interpolation boundaries.
-Their free surface curves communicate trough relaxation zones of length $0.14$~m and constant function of unitary weight.
-In order to interpolate the free surface from the other one, a 1D B-spline interpolation is used.
+Both meshes communicate through previously described interpolation boundaries.
+Their free surface curves communicate through relaxation zones of length $0.14$~m and constant function of unitary weight.
+In order to interpolate a free surface from the other one, a 1D B-spline interpolation is used.
 Different discretizations of the fitted mesh were tested, without significant difference.